 One of the most beloved foods in Germany that tourists go home talking about is Spaetzle, the famous German egg noodles from the Baden-Württemberg region of southwest Germany.
 This area is also known as Schwabenland, or Swabia.
 I grew up in Stuttgart, the capital of Baden-Württemberg, watching my Mom and Oma make spaetzle – I learned from the best!

-Let’s talk Swabian FOOD!
+But let’s talk Swabian FOOD!
 Swabia is home to some of Germany’s best food (many, including myself, will argue it’s home to the best food in all of Germany).
 And that’s saying a lot because every region of Germany has some amazing food.
 Swabia is known for its soups, sauces, meats, wursts, and salads, to name a few.
-It’s also home to some unique varieties of pasta including of course Spätzle, Schupfnudeln and Maultaschen, a unique kind of Swabian ravioli, is another popular and beloved dish.
+It’s also home to some unique varieties of pasta including Spätzle, Schupfnudeln and Maultaschen, a unique kind of Swabian ravioli, is another popular and beloved dish.

 Today we’re featuring Spätzle, a Swabian specialty that is also enjoyed in Austria and Switzerland.
 Spaetzle is a special type of egg noodle that is enjoyed with sauces and gravies as well as incorporated into a variety of different dishes.
 One example is Käsespätzle (a cheese spatzle casserole with crispy fried onions).